jhigginson/podcast_dl/README.md

 ## Features/Problems

-- One simple method to download podcasts given a feed url, number of podcasts to download and where to download them
 - An object framework for accessing podcast rss feed metadata.
+- Easy downloading of podcasts --just create a channel with a podcast feed url and call download on it.

 ## Contributing